SEND Annual Information Report

 As an inclusive school Moor End Academy provides support for students with a variety of needs summarised by the broad areas of SEND below:

-The specialist provision also delivers outreach across the Kirklees Local Authority to students with visual impairments who attend their local mainstream school.
+The provision also delivers specialist outreach across the Kirklees Local Authority to students with visual impairments who attend their local mainstream school.
 This on average is around 80 students.
+Information on specialist outreach across Kirklees can be found here

 Support has allowed students to access their learning in ways that are accessible for them.
 It provides students with different methods of coping/managing their vision.
 Provided emotional support on top of the literal physical support.